Frequently Asked Questions

 A virtual village is an organization of members and volunteers which provides services members want and need so that they can remain at home as long as possible, maintaining independence, and being actively engaged in local civic and cultural activities.
 For more on this, see Learn More

 2. When did Methow At Home begin offering services to Members?

 3. How does Methow At Home work with existing service organizations?

-Methow At Home will work closely with other service organizations in the Valley to fill some of the needs that are not currently being met and to refer its members to other organizations when needed.
+Methow At Home works closely with other service organizations in the Valley to fill some of the needs that are not currently being met and to refer its members to other organizations when needed.

-The array of programs and services in Methow At Home will be based on member needs and preferences and will include things like:
+The programs and services offered by Methow At Home are based on member needs and preferences and include things like: